ChickenProp/ds-debug/README.md

-`ds-debug` is a debugging tool that lets you send data to a python interpreter, as an alternative to printing and examining it by eye.
+`ds-debug` is a debugging tool that lets you send data structures to a python interpreter, as an alternative to printing and examining it by eye.

 ## Usage